yagna2652/yagOS/content/posts/attention is all you need/index.md

   - Breakdown
 ---

-Few days ago I was trying to how transformers work.
+Few days ago I was trying to understand how transformers work.
 I came across this beautiful paper called [Attention is all you need](https://arxiv.org/pdf/1706.03762.pdf).
 In this post, I'll try to write the simplest possible explanation of the paper.

 Okay, here's my attempt!